TobiasPSP/doneland_sources/Tools/Internet/README.md

 Trace complete.
 ````

+Do you see the issue?
+My packets were routed through my own router to the *Telekom*, then travelled to *New York City* and finally reached some *US servers*.

+While it is true that my servers are located in the US, this is *not* where my website data comes from.
+I am using fast global *CDNs* (*content delivery networks) that operate servers all over the place. *You* should receive my website data from the nearest *CDN server* with lightning speed.
+Since I am currently located in *Germany*, my packets should definitely **not** cross the *Atlantic*.
+They should be routed to a *German CDN server*.

+Before we look at *why* the routing of some *ISPs* is so insanely off, let's first take a look at the *practical consequences*, and closely examine *why* the website is loading so slowly.

 ### Debugging Slow Website
-If the *route* has no obvious issues, then *debug* the website inside the browser.

-#### Open Browser Debugger
-In *Chrome*, for example, press `F12` to open the debug tools.
-Next, click the tab *Network*, and delete the list of network requests.
+Most modern browsers come with advanced debugging tools.
+In *Chrome* press `F12` to open its debug tools.
+Then click the tab *Network*, and empty the list of network requests.

-#### Clear Browser Cache
-Always clear your browser cache before testing, so you are indeed measuring the download times rather than using cached elements from memory.

-In *Chrome*, click the *three-dot* menu, and choose *Delete browsing data...*.
+Always also clear your browser cache before testing so you are measuring download times rather than using cached elements from memory: in *Chrome*, click the *three-dot* menu, and choose *Delete browsing data...*.
 It is sufficient to delete the last *24 hours* of cached data.

 #### Navigate To Webpage Under Test
 Now, enter the *url* of the website you want to test.
 I chose a random [*done.land* article](https://done.land/components/microcontroller/families/esp/esp32/lilygot-display/t-display) with a number of images and other resources.
 You can now watch how the browser downloads all the data that the web page is composed of, and for each resource you see its url, size, and time it took: